How to Make a Secure Mobile Banking App?

 Key Threat Factors

 - Jailbroken or rooted devices.
-Jailbreaking and rooting remove some of the security features and inherent limitations that keep mobile devices from passing information back and forth when they shouldn’t, and, thus, expose account information to extreme risk.
-Jailbreaking allows mobile malware and rogue apps infect the device and gain control over the critical functions such as SMS.
+Jailbreaking and rooting remove some of the security features and inherent limitations that prevent mobile devices from passing information back and forth when they shouldn’t, and, thus, expose account information to extreme risk.
+Jailbreaking allows mobile malware and rogue apps to infect the device and gain control over the critical functions such as SMS.